Letter spacing as a curve

 - Strict monotonicity.
 Tracking decreases without bumps as size grows.

 - Hard bounds.
-Never leaves the min to max interval.
+The curve never leaves the min to max interval.

 - Smooth exit.
-Reaches the bounds with a horizontal tangent, no kink.
+It reaches the bounds with a horizontal tangent, no kink.

-The only validity condition is base sitting between min and max, equivalent to r being between 0 and 1.
-A guard stops compilation if that breaks, instead of shipping a broken curve.
+The only real validity condition is that base sits between min and max, which is equivalent to r being between 0 and 1.
+A guard stops compilation if that breaks, so you don't ship a broken curve by accident.

 When the ceiling kicks in

-In both, the upper asymptote shows up.
-The curve climbs, approaches the max, settles on it with a horizontal tangent, never crosses.
-That's what makes the model viable.
-It isn't a curve that only works in the comfortable case.
-It holds with large base tracking and tiny sizes too, because both ends are bounded, not just one.
+In both situations the curve climbs, approaches the max, and settles on it with a horizontal tangent without ever crossing.
+That's what makes the model viable: it isn't a curve that only works in the comfortable case, it holds at the edges too, because both ends are bounded and not just one.

 Sample values